MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/hartree-fock.md

 ```

 The most striking feature about Hartree–Fock theory is that it yields a quantum state that has no entanglement between the electrons.
-This means that, while it is often quite successful, it may not always be well suited to approximate ground states for
-strongly correlated systems that are targets for quantum computation.
-However, the simplicity and accuracy of Hartree-Fock theory for many small systems makes
-it the workhorse of state preparation in quantum computing and a spring board on top of which most post-Hartree–Fock methods are based.
+This means that it often provides a suitable qualitative description of properties of molecular systems.

 The Hartree-Fock state may also be reconstructed from a `FermionHamiltonian`  as follows.
 ```csharp